zhenyaevgeniia/evgeniia-balyasina/n26-testplans.md

 Possible solutions:
 - find the way how services could be linked with stores and update documentation;
 - if there is bug here that services should come in post, create a ticket to fix the bug.

+# TASK2

+#### TestPlan
+1. Check that data is saved correctly.
+The most important data: adding new expense.
+2. Check that after close/open the app the correct data is shown.
+The most important data: adding new expense.
+3. As I assume the app would be used mostly to collect expenses and observe data in chosen period, so the moving between screens should be easy understandable.
+Therefore test of the logic for moving between the most critical screens (from add new data to diagrams and back) should go to high priority.
+High attention to back button in android.
+And high attention to right menu (hamburger icon) since it has complicated logic of shown 3 different screens: menu, filters for list view, password.
+FLOATING BUG: Screen to add expense.
+Click on menu item.
+Result: password screen opens but with invisible (!) keyboard and user not able to navigate to any other screen before cleaning the app data.
+4. Password functionality.
+The logic of password is a bit unclear for me for now, seems it should be used for navigate from screen "Add expense" to "Expenses summary".
+Therefore, the most important here to check:
+ - each screen which needs a password works with initially set password;
+ - each screen which needs a password works after the password was changed.
+5. Check data stored before user registration is not removed after registration and login.
+6. Check data after user logout (if should be 0) and login (if shown correctly).
+7. Check each of view from the menu and expense report show the relevant data.
+8. Check filters for list view.
+The data should be updated in accordance to apply/clear filter.
+9. Check synchronization to server (the full logic here is unclear) is not available without authorization.
+10. Check max expense limit monthly applies only when turned on.
+11. Check after set "Max expense monthly" [assumption, logic is unclear] the value is shown in "Expenses summary" screens and there is a notification to user when he add an expense after limit is reached.

+#### Comments to automation implementation
+Due to the limited time and lack of experience with Appium, I've only manage to implement the simplest scenario.
+In my point of view each of test case written above should be implemented.
+Implementation of point 3 could be tricky, but covering all possible scenario of user patch and validation of resulting screens will keep the logic stable (if tests are run every build) and will save a lot of time for testing release candidate.